CouncilofLorien/counciloflorien.github.io/docs/cards/S/sand-drake.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Drake._ Three strikes.
 Attacker chooses defending characters.
 May be played keyed to Khand and Harondor.
-If Doors of Night is in play, may also be played keyed to Ithilien, Nurn, and Horse Plains. <br>_"The chameleon of Harad roosts in the sandy wilds of the Dune Sea, although it hunts along trade routes and near oases."_ ***---&NoBreak;Kuduk Lore***
+If Doors of Night is in play, may also be played keyed to Ithilien, Nurn, and Horse Plains. <br>_"The chameleon of Harad roosts in the sandy wilds of the Dune Sea, although it hunts along trade routes and near oases."_ ***---&#65279;Kuduk Lore***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【12/&ndash;】</div>